dustin10/VichUploaderBundle/Resources/doc/index.md

 ## Namers

-The bundle uses namers to name the files it saves to the filesystem.
-A namer implements the `Vich\UploaderBundle\Naming\NamerInterface` interface.
-If no namer is configured for a mapping, the bundle will simply use the name of the file that was uploaded. if you would like to change this then you must implement a custom namer.
+The bundle uses namers to name the files and directories it saves to the filesystem.

+### File Namer

-To create a custom namer, simply implement the `Vich\UploaderBundle\Naming\NamerInterface` and in the `name` method of your class return the desired file name.
+To create a custom file namer, simply implement the `Vich\UploaderBundle\Naming\NamerInterface` and in the `name` method of your class return the desired file name.
 Since your entity is passed to the `name` method, as well as the field name, you are free to get any information from it to create the name, or inject any other services that you require.